-ISO 3166-1:2013 – Codes for the representation of names of countries and their subdivisions – Part 1: Country codes sets the country codes.
+ISO 3166-1:2020 – Codes for the representation of names of countries and their subdivisions – Part 1: Country code sets the country codes.
 It establishes for each country an alphabetic 2-character (alpha-2) code, an alphabetic 3-character (alpha-3) code, and a three-digit numeric (numeric-3) code.
 For example, the United States is abbreviated as US, USA, and 840.

 This document is intended for use in any application requiring the expression of current country names in coded form.
 It also offers guidance for the codes’ implementation and maintenance.

 Please note that ISO 3166-1:2020 does not define the names of countries.
 This information instead comes from the United Nations, and the international standard draws from Terminology Bulletin Country Names and the Country and Region Codes for Statistical Use maintained by the United Nations Statistics Divisions.